thindil/steamsky/bin/doc/MODDING.md

 To change which item type is used for cleaning ship, open file *game.dat* in *data* directory and edit line which starts with CleaningTools.
 Value after equal sign must be existing item type.
 Default value is 'Bucket'.

+## Healing tools type
+To change which item type is used for healing crew members and for deliver medicines to bases, open file *game.dat* in *data* directory and edit line which starts with HealingTools.
+Value after equal sign must be existing item type.
+Default value is 'Medicines'.

 ## Items